-The reconstruction of these bridges will create approximately 75-100 new short term jobs associated with the actual construction of the project.
-In addition, there may be some additional retail activity associated with these workers frequenting local business to eat or shop during the day or prior to going home.
+The reconstruction of these bridges will create approximately 75-100 new short-term jobs associated with the actual construction of the project.
+In addition, there may be some additional retail activity associated with these workers frequenting local business to eat or shop during the day or prior to coming to work in the morning or going home in the evening.